ampyard/facequest/tutorial.md

 <img class="img-fluid" src="./img/tutorial/purchase-credits.jpg" alt="face-verification-logs">
 *Example: Purchase Credits*

-You can purchase credits between 1 to 500 (max).
-Each credit costs 1$ or 72 indian rupees.
+You can purchase a minimum of 1 credit and a maximum of 500 credits.

 <br/>